Math Exercise, Problem, and Investigation

 As teachers, it is important that we vary the mathematical activities we give our students.
-The learning that takes place in the classroom is, in one way or another, affected by the kind of tasks that we give our students.
-These tasks may be differentiated into three: exercises, problems, and investigations.
+The learning that takes place in the classroom is, in one way or another, affected by the kind of tasks that we give them.
+These tasks may be classified into three: exercises, problems, and investigations.

 A math exercise is a task where students know what is asked AND know a direct way of doing it.
 Task 1 is an example of a math exercise.
 In this task, students are asked for the number of squares that make up the fourth figure.
 This can easily do this by looking at the pattern or by counting.